tjorne/cph-1st-w37/README.md

 ## Task 5:
 Have a look at the file in the folder named "TaskFive".
-5.a solve the problem presented in MethodOne
+5.a solve the problem presented in MethodOne.
-5.b solve the problem presented in MethodTwo
+5.b solve the problem presented in MethodTwo.

 ## Task 6:
-multiple conditionals exercise!!
-multiple operators, one of each: == != < > >= <= && ||
-if - else if - else  -- exercise
+6.a make 2 integer variables named a and b.
+Print "Success!" if either of them is equal to 10 or if the sum is.
+If not, print "Failure!".
+6.b make 3 integer variables named x, y and z.
+Print "Success!" if their sum is 30, but none of them may have the value of 10, 20 or 30.
+Otherwise print "Failure!".

 ## Task 7:
-loops exercise!
+7.a create an integer called input and assign it a value. use a loop to print the value and all values from there, until it reaches 0, with the following exceptions:
+    - if the number is 6, instead print the string "six".
+    - Once the number is half of the input value, print "HALF!"

 # Husk at push'e ændringerne til jeres Github Repository og linke til det under afleveringen på moodle.